Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 **Protocol Defense Strategies**

 Protocol defenses require multiple layers of safeguards.
-First, implement the checks-effects-interactions pattern and apply reentrancy guards with appropriate granularity—typically on externally callable, state-changing entry points.
+First, implement the checks-effects-interactions pattern and apply reentrancy guards with appropriate granularity, typically on externally callable, state-changing entry points.
 Overly broad or global guards can hinder intended callbacks, though they may be acceptable for some contracts.
 The key is preserving intended composability while blocking unsafe reentrancy.

 Oracle protections form another critical defense layer.
 Use multi-block TWAPs (time-weighted average prices) or medians sourced from venues that cannot be dominated within a single block, such as Chainlink.
 Incorporate independent data sources with staleness checks.
 While using only previous-block prices can help, this approach is brittle around reorgs or thin markets.
 Where feasible, prefer market-scoped circuit breakers, escalating to protocol-wide pauses for systemic issues.